For your information, we have provided some answers to questions that have been sent in over the years.

-A: For a recap to be considered, an invitation must be received at least a week prior to the event.
+A: For coverage of an event to be considered, an invitation must be received at least a week prior to the event.

 Q: I am happy to report that I recently divorced my husband after 25 years of marriage.
 Will you please remove any photos of us?